labthings/labthings-fastapi/docs/source/documentation.rst

 Thing Description
 -----------------

-Each :ref:`wot_thing` is documented by a Thing Description, which is a JSON document describing all of the ways to interact with that Thing (:ref:`wot_affordances`\ ).
+Each :ref:`Thing <things>` is documented by a :ref:`gen_td`, which is a JSON document describing all of the ways to interact with that Thing (:ref:`wot_affordances`\ ).
 The WoT_ standard defines the `Thing Description`_ and includes a JSON Schema against which it may be validated.

 Thing Description documents are higher-level than OpenAPI_ and focus on the capabilities of the Thing.
 For example, they include a list of properties, where each action is described only once.
-LabThings treats the Thing Description as your public API, and as a general rule anything not described in the Thing Description is not available over HTTP or to a `.DirectThingClient`\ .
+LabThings treats the Thing Description as your public API, and as a general rule anything not described in the Thing Description is not available over HTTP.

 Comparison of Thing Description and OpenAPI
 -------------------------------------------